 Addition to the blog post - Added 09/07/2018

 This is by far one of our most popular blog posts at the moment and the one we get a lot of questions about.
 The big one is: Do you not need consent to process the data in the first place as well as opt-in to email?

 Here it is again, the ePrivacy Directive (PECR in the UK) and GDPR, opt-in vs consent question.
 I don’t want to go into detail here (you can read a full post here), but I do want to clarify when it comes to this specific example of consent and opt-in on Contact Us forms.

 One thing we can’t get away from, if you want to send additional marketing email, you need clear and explicit opt-in (ePrivacy).
 This is one data process and the one described in the post.
 So for this you do need an affirmative opt-in.

 From a technical perspective, if someone completes any of your forms, you are likely processing their personal data (GDPR).
 This is because the data ends up in your CRM where it is stored (that’s processing already).
 It now is important that as a business, you make a call on how you handle this from a lawful processing basis.
 You may argue legitimate interest and not have a consent box (described in the article above).
 Or use consent as your lawful basis in which case you will need to obtain it.

 In BusinessBrew, we’ve come to realise that we cannot have a form completed without processing the data.
 The data immediately goes into our CRM and Marketing Database, and we cannot stop this.
 However, we do want to let you know that we are processing your data.
-We opted for now to make the field required (you can see this on our contact us).
+We opted for now to make the field required.
 We are monitoring closely whether this will be an accepted method or not, please let us know your thoughts on this solution.